omeka/classic-enduser/docs/Admin/Appearance/Appearance_Settings.md

 ----------------------------------------------------------------
 These settings relate to the display of results on the public and admin sides and some aspects of metadata display on the public side.

 **Use Square Thumbnails**: sets the installation to use square-cropped images by default wherever thumbnails appear in the public interface, regardless of themes.
+If unchecked, the public site will use thumbnails with the original aspect ratio of each file.
 (This setting is for Omeka Classic versions 2.5 and higher only.)

-**Link to File Metadata**: when this box is checked, clicking on a file on an item's public show page will take site users to the file's metadata page rather than the fullsize image.
+**Link to File Metadata**: clicking on a file on an item's public show page will take site users to the file's metadata page rather than the fullsize image.
+If unchecked, the public site will not make file metadata pages available to users.

 **Results per page (admin)**: sets the number of results on the admin-side browse pages for items, collections, and exhibits.
 The default is 10.